thecodeteam/training/cfsummitpresos/12_Factor_Apps_For_Ops.md

 # \#5: Build Release Run

 * Build, Release and Run are separate stages for the application life cycle.
+* Version everything
 * Use profiles (ala Spring Boot) for running in different environments or containers.
 Profiles should be easily searchable.
 * A/B Testing and Blue/Green Deployments are great.

 > The process of turning the code into a bundle of scripts, assets and binaries that run the code is the build.
 The release sends that code to a server in a fresh package together with the nicely-separated config files for that environment (see Config again).
 Then the code is run so the application is available on those servers.

 ^Rags - Everything is code.
 Infrastructure is code.
 Data is code.
 If it's manual it's broke.
+If it's not versioned it's broke.

 ---